Chatterley Whitfield: Why did the underground tours have to stop?

 Mining in The Potteries Coalfield began with a large number of small pits.
 As the easy coal was won, pits had to become deeper to reach new seams, Mining also became mechanised and therefore a much more expensive industry.
 The number of collieries decreased, but their individual sizes became larger.

 Chatterley Whitfield was a major colliery in the 1930s ringed by other pits.
 Each had its own set of pumps to keep the workings dry and these lowered the water level in the whole area, but over the last fifty years (1986) the collieries around Chatterley Whitfield closed one by one.
 The north of the coalfield is mainly worked out.

 During Friday, 16 January 1976 Chatterley Whitfield eventually closed, and within three years the Mining Museum was opened.

 Visitors descended down the Winstanley shaft a drop of 700 feet and explored a series of workings at this depth.
 These workings were only a fraction of the total extent of Chatterley Whitfield.
 The Institute shaft is 1320 feet deep and the Hesketh shaft descends nearly 2,000 feet (610 metres).
 Workings extended for miles and in the 1930s were in the region of 50 miles.

 Towards the end of Chatterley Whitfield's last days it was connected to the nearby pit of Wolstanton via a 4-mile underground passageway.
 Wolstanton had shafts descending up to 3,000 feet (914 metres), and as it was the last working pit in the area, it was responsible for pumping.
 This had a direct effect on Chatterley Whitfield as it was high at 2,000 feet (610 metres) the pumping drained the 'Higher'.

-In 1930 they had 16 underground pumps, and the average amount of water pumped out of the mine in a 24-hour period was 542,000 gallons (2.46 million liters), this water was pumped into a pond on the surface and the water re-pumped to the boilers and washeries.
+In 1930 they had 16 underground pumps, and the average amount of water pumped out of the mine in a 24-hour period was 542,000 impgal, this water was pumped into a pond on the surface and the water re-pumped to the boilers and washeries.